-Sustainability risk reporting is integrated throughout SCBC with clear responsibilities within committee and management assignment.
-Sustainability risks are integrated in Board committee's assignment description.
-The Audit and Compliance Committee's principal task is to examine SCBC's governance, the internal controls and the financial information.
-SCBC has not established any Credit Committee, Risk and Capital Committee or an own Remuneration Committee.
-The Parent

-Company's committees also address issues concerning SCBC that are relevant at Group level as part of their work.
+Sustainability risk reporting is integrated throughout the group with clear responsibilities within committee and management assignment.
+Sustainability risks are integrated in the parent companys Board committees' assignment description.
+The Audit and Compliance Committee's principal task is to examine SCBC's governance, internal controls, sustainability reporting and financial information.
+SCBC has not established any Credit Committee, Risk and Capital Committee or its own Remuneration Committe e.
+The Parent Company's committees also address issues concerning SCBC that are relevant at group level as part of their work.
 The Credit Committee's principal task is to decide on loans and credit limits.
 The Risk and Capital Committee's principal task is to prepare issues within the risk and capital area.
-Every committee receive a quarterly report with relevant integrated ESG-risks.
+Every committee receives a quarterly report with relevant integrated ESG-risks on a group level.